dalek-cryptography/bulletproofs/docs/aggregated-proof-protocol.md

 Individual share validation
 ---------------------------

-If the dealer is aggregating `ProofShare`s from \\(m\\) parties, and if one of those parties is faulty (or malicious) and creates an invalid `ProofShare`, then the `AggregatedProof` that the dealer creates will also be invalid.
+If the dealer is aggregating a proof across \\(m\\) parties, and if one of those parties is faulty (or malicious) and creates an invalid `ProofShare`, then the `AggregatedProof` that the dealer creates will also be invalid.
 Therefore, it is helpful to be able to check the validity of an individual `ProofShare`, in order to determine if a party is at fault and if so, to block it.

 The math for checking `ProofShare` validity is very similar to checking `AggregatedProof` validity, but does not require combining values from multiple parties.
 The goal of checking `ProofShare` validity is to verify three equations: